tobyweed/MobileLighting/README.md

     1. Open & install the driver package.
 1. Clone the entire Xcode project from the GitHub repository:
 `git clone https://github.com/tobyweed/MobileLighting.git`
-1. Run the script called `makeLibraries`
-`cd MobileLighting`
-`./makeLibraries`
 1. Open the Xcode project at MobileLighting/MobileLighting.xcodeproj.
 `open MobileLighting.xcodeproj`
 1. Try building MobileLighting Control by opening the MobileLighting_Mac build target menu in the top-left corner of the window, to the right of the play button.
 Select "MobileLighting_Mac" -> "My Mac".
 Type ⌘+B (or "Product" -> "Build") to build MobileLighting_Mac.
 [See picture](readme_images/build_mac.png)
 1. You'll probably encounter some errors at buildtime.
 These can normally be fixed by changing the Xcode settings and/or re-adding the linked frameworks & libraries.
+In the .xcodeproj settings of each associated project, there is a category Build Phases > Link Binary With Libraries.
+Make sure each library listed under each project is correctly linked.
+Here's a list of the subproject structure of the system:
+    * MobileLighting
+        * MobileLighting_Mac
+            *

 Here's a full list of libraries that should be linked with the Xcode project:
     * System libraries:
         * libopencv_calib3d
         * libopencv_core